Graph-ICS/Graph-ICS/readme.md

     the CMake to find the properly paths to ITK)

 ## 7. Install and Build OpenCV:
-This Step performs the OpenCv build and install, you can download and use the pre-compiled binaries from OpenCv online and continue with the installation guide.
+To install and build OpenCv, you can download and use the pre-compiled binaries from OpenCv online and continue with the installation guide.
 (Recommended) or you can build the binaries from yourself using the same procedure like you did with ITK on chapter 6 but it will take a long time.